-If someday you have a problem you will only have to select the desired backup, choose if you want to restore the entire backup or only a part (for example only the content of plugins) and click Restore.
+If someday you have a problem, you will only have to select the desired backup, choose to restore the entire backup or only a part (for example, only the content of plugins) and click Restore.

 As I already told you, it is easy, simple, and for the whole family.

 If you are familiar with WordPress, you will already know that there are thousands of plugins, and from now on, I tell you that those dedicated to making backups are a few.

 That is why I have selected those that seem to be an excellent alternative to UpdraftPlus Backup, although I still recommend this plugin as the best.

 Akeeba Backup CORE for WordPress

 With Akeeba, you have to do your backups manually.
 The good thing about this is that you can select exactly which files you want to copy and which ones you don’t.